fastkite/fastkite.github.io/README.md

 Click the hamburger or X at the top corner of the screen to toggle the list of airports

+Airplane locations will be updated once a minute for 5 minutes

 As Ben Jaffe requested, airplanes in flight.